melsman/mlkit/README.md

 $ mlton
 MLton 20051202 (built Sat Dec 03 04:20:11 2005 on pavilion)
 ````

+If a version prior to 20201023 is used, you may need to adjust the
+`mlton`-flags setup in the file `Makefiledefault`.

 __A working MLKit compiler >= 4.3.0:__
 ````bash